Stovoy/theimposter.fun/README.md

 # The Imposter

-Multiplayer party game where one player is secretly the imposter and everyone else shares a location role.
+Mobile-first social deduction party game where one player is secretly the imposter and everyone else shares a location role.
 Players meet in person, ask questions, and try to uncover the imposter before time runs out.

+- 🧭 Core mechanics & etiquette: see [`RULES.md`](RULES.md)
+- 🗺️ Build roadmap & open tasks: see [`TODO.md`](TODO.md)
+- 🌐 Production target: `theimposter.app` with Caddy TLS termination on DigitalOcean

 This repository contains: